 The operations of a white hat hacker include:

-- Identify and fix vulnerabilities in the network before cybercriminals find them.
+- Identify and fix vulnerabilities in the network before cyber criminals find them.

 3. Grey Hat Hackers